samuelstevens/biobench/examples.md

   --newt-args.datadir /local/scratch/stevens.994/datasets/newt
 ```

-More generally, you can configure options for individual tasks using `--<TASK>-args.<OPTION>`, which are all documented `python benchmark.py --help`.
+More generally, you can configure options for individual tasks using `--TASK-args.<OPTION>`, which are all documented `python benchmark.py --help`.

 ## Just One Task

 Suppose you just want to run one task (NeWT).
-Then you need to turn off the other tasks with `--no-<TASK>-run` and include the NeWT data directory.
+Then you need to turn off the other tasks with `--no-TASK-run` and include the NeWT data directory.

 ```sh
 CUDA_VISIBLE_DEVICES=4 python benchmark.py --no-kabr-run --no-iwildcam-run \